 [If you want more information you can participate in a free course at IMHU called “Spiritual Emergency: What is it?” by clicking here.]Understanding Psychosis by Understanding Spiritual Crisis

 Perhaps many people on the face of the earth are now in some sort of spiritual crisis.
 Consider: environmental or political refugees who have been displaced from their homes.
 Teenagers who have witnessed shootings in their high schools.
 Parents who worry about what kind of world their small children will enter as adults.
-All of them are going through a period of overwhelm and disorientation.
+All of them are going through a profoundly challenging period of overwhelm and disorientation.

 These situations often plunge a person into crisis and a deluge of questions: “Why me?
 How could a loving God have this happen?
 Is there a God?
 Where do people go when they die?
 Where will I go when I die?
 Why am I here?”